benedikt-herz/benedikt-herz.github.io/README.md

 #### Working Papers

-"Border Effects in European Public Procurement", R&R in Journal of Economic Geography, with X.L.
+"Border Effects in European Public Procurement", R&R in *Journal of Economic Geography*, with X.L.
 Varela-Irimia

 "Structural Change and the Fertility Transition", CEPR working paper, with P. Ager

 #### Selected Publications in Peer-Reviewed Journals

-"Accounting for Mismatch Unemployment,"  Journal of the European Economic Association, with T. van Rens
+"Accounting for Mismatch Unemployment,"  *Journal of the European Economic Association*, with T. van Rens

-"Specific Human Capital and Wait Unemployment," Journal of Labor Economics, 37(2) (2019)
+"Specific Human Capital and Wait Unemployment," *Journal of Labor Economics, 37(2)* (2019)

-"Effects of the European Union trademark: Lessons for the Harmonization of Intellectual Property Systems", Research Policy, with M. Mejer
+"Effects of the European Union trademark: Lessons for the Harmonization of Intellectual Property Systems", *Research Policy*, with M. Mejer

-"Movie Piracy and Displaced Sales in Europe: Evidence from Six Countries", Information Economics and Policy, 43 (2018), with K. Kiljanski
+"Movie Piracy and Displaced Sales in Europe: Evidence from Six Countries", *Information Economics and Policy, 43 (2018)*, with K. Kiljanski

-"On the Fee Elasticity of the Demand for Trademarks in Europe", Oxford Economic Papers, 68(4) (2016), with M. Mejer
+"On the Fee Elasticity of the Demand for Trademarks in Europe", *Oxford Economic Papers, 68(4) (2016)*, with M. Mejer